python/cpython/Doc/library/urllib.request.rst

 .. class:: HTTPDigestAuthHandler(password_mgr=None)

    Handle authentication with the remote host. *password_mgr*, if given, should be something that is compatible with :class:`HTTPPasswordMgr`; refer to section :ref:`http-password-mgr` for information on the interface that must be supported.
+When both Digest Authentication Handler and Basic Authentication Handler are both added, Digest Authentication is always tried first.
+If the Digest Authentication returns a 40x response again, it is sent to Basic Authentication handler to Handle.
+This Handler method will raise a :exc:`ValueError` when presented with an authentication scheme other than Digest or Basic.

+   ..versionchanged:: 3.3
+   Raise ValueError on unsupported Authentication Scheme.

 .. class:: ProxyDigestAuthHandler(password_mgr=None)